Fatal helicopter crash investigation delayed because of pandemic, inquest told

 Philip Shepherd KC, representing the relatives of Khun Vichai, told the hearing on Monday that the family had “concerns” about the length of time taken to complete the Air Accidents Investigation Branch (AAIB) report, which was published nearly five years after the crash.

-Mark Jarvis, a principal investigator for the AAIB, told the inquest it was the “longest” investigation he has worked on but it was completed in the “shortest possible” time.
+Mark Jarvis, a principal investigator for the AAIB, told the inquest it was the “longest” investigation he had ever worked on but that it was completed in the “shortest possible” time frame.

 He told the inquest the investigation was “quite significantly” delayed because of the pandemic in 2020 which restricted travel to other countries and delayed the shipment of parts.

-Mr Jarvis added that feedback on the report, including from the AAIB’s Italian counterparts, brought “new and significant” information which meant further investigations had to take place.
+Mr Jarvis added that feedback on the report, including from the AAIB’s Italian counterparts, had brought “new and significant” information forward which meant further investigations had to take place.

-The AAIB report made eight recommendations to the European Union Aviation Safety Agency based on its findings, including that data should be shared from helicopter manufacturers to the companies that make the parts.
+The AAIB report made eight recommendations to the European Union Aviation Safety Agency based on its findings, including that data should be shared from helicopter manufacturers to companies making individual parts.

 Mr Jarvis told the inquest during an earlier hearing that the helicopter spun out of control after a bearing in the tail rotor became “fixed”.

-Matteo Ragazzi, a director of engineering for Leonardo’s helicopter division, told the inquest that information from 43 test flights had been shared with bearing manufacturer SFK.
+Matteo Ragazzi, a director of engineering for Leonardo’s helicopter division, told the inquest that information from 43 test flights had been shared with the bearing manufacturer, SFK.

-The inquest heard that Leonardo issued 22 service bulletins to customers after the crash informing them of potential issues, and introduced a new tail rotor bearing, which was deemed a “critical component”, in 2020.
+The inquest heard that Leonardo issued 22 service bulletins to its customers after the crash, informing them of potential issues, and introduced a new tail rotor bearing, which was deemed a “critical component”, in 2020.